 Imagine you are an organization trying to go global or expand.
 You have carefully planned how your business will enter the new market, have developed the right product or service, and believe you can offer it for a price that will be profitable.
-However, until you actual get to the real action and start selling your product, you need to take care of one important part of your business without which your business would not actually function, namely, your customers.
+However, until you actually get to the real action and start selling your product, you need to take care of one important part of your business without which your business would not actually function, namely, your customers.

-How an organization chooses to promote their products and services can have a direct and substantial impact on sales.
+How an organization chooses to promote its products and services can have a direct and substantial impact on sales.
 There is much thought and consideration that needs to go into how dollars spent on advertising and promotions will convert into revenue for the company.

-Therefore, once you have reached this step in your business plan you have to start building your promotional mix.
+Therefore, once you have reached this step in your business plan you have to start building your promotional mix strategy.
 The basic purpose of the promotional mix is first of all to create brand awareness but the most essential is to produce organizational goals and profits.
 A promotional mix is defined as being successful if you manage to deliver a clear, compelling message based on the fact that you chose the most appropriate promotion method.